thanhtran-git/restock-notifier/README.md

 ## Customization

-- You can change the check frequency in `index.js` (cron syntax).
+- You can change the check frequency in `index.ts` (cron syntax).
-- For other email providers, adjust the setup in `emailer.js`.
+- For other email providers, adjust the setup in `emailer.ts`.

 ## License